-A refurbished item is likely to have been used and either returned as used or returned as faulty.
-A product that is listed as refurbished will have undergone diagnostic testing, any faulty parts will have been replaced, everything will have received a thorough cleaning, and it will have been repackaged.
+A refurbished item is likely to have been used, and either returned as used or returned as faulty.
+The device will then undergo diagnostic testing and any necessary repairs completed.
+The item gets a thorough clean and is repackaged for sale.

 How to Shop Refurbished

 Before committing to a refurbished device on eBay, it’s worth researching the seller.
 You’ll want to be looking at their ratings, how many products they have listed, and their refurbishment process.
 If you can’t find the answers you’re looking for, then ask the seller.

 Many manufacturers have their own certified refurbished devices for sale too, often at a significant discount.
 There are a handful of places where you can buy a used or refurbished iPhone, for example, including Apple’s own website.
 Amazon even has a Certified Refurbished storefront for you to browse all available devices.

 Amazon allows both manufacturer and seller refurbishment.
 However, the company can revoke the Certified Refurbished label if a seller is found to have an imperfect refurbishment process.
 These items are covered by the Amazon Renewed Guarantee, which provides a 90-day warranty in the US, and 12 months in the EU.

 Smaller retailers may also offer refurbished items, but these often come with less protection should something be amiss.
 If you choose to purchase a refurbished item outside of a major store, then make sure that the terms of sale are laid out in writing before you pay, and that there is a warranty or return process.